kevinrodbe/library/content/01-recap-intro.md

 ### NAMESPACE

-Since our codebase is also serving a web version of our application, we need to be extra careful with organizing our file structure.
-Specially our controllers.
-We don't want to mix controllers that serve our API with ones that serve our website, so we are going to create a different namespace for the API controllers.
+Since our codebase is also serving a web version of our application, we need to be extra careful with organizing our files.
+Some applications offer a different feature set on the web than they do on the API.
+Depending on the size of the project, there might be different teams working on each version.
+For these reasons, we don't want to mix controllers that serve our API with ones that serve our website, so we are going to create a different namespace for the API controllers.

 ```ruby
 constraints subdomain: 'api' do